umee-network/umee/docs/architecture/ADR-005-liquidation.md

 RewardDenom is the collateral type which the liquidator will receive in exchange for repaying the borrower's loan.
 It is always a uToken denomination.

-It is necessary that messages be signed by the liquidator's account.
-Thus the method `GetSigners` should return the `Liquidator` address for the message type above.
+`Liquidator` is the signer of the message and the account which will do repayment and receive reward.

 ### Partial Liquidation